 WRA has year-round staff.

-- The Administrative Coordinator, who manages the office, mails out bills, does bookkeeping, and handles a relentless stream of daily emails, calls and other tasks.
+- The Office Manager, who manages the office, picks up mail, routes daily emails and calls and other tasks.

 - The Meter Reader, who regularly checks each water meter in Wilderness Rim, both for billing and to monitor equipment.

 The Board is responsible for protecting the assets of WRA, including, but not limited to:

 - Bank accounts containing nearly $750,000 of the membership’s money

 - Water system